Murray–Darling steamboat people: Carlyon

 His sister Wilhelmina Carlyon (c.
 1852 – 26 August 1915) married Captain John Innes.

 His brother Thomas Symington Carlyon (1866 – 20 October 1925) was amateur champion oarsman of Victoria in 1896, kept the Criterion Hotel, Echuca, 1895–1897, then others in Ballarat, Creswick, Spencer Street, Melbourne, Hampton, Albert Park, Hotel Victoria, South Malbourne and finally the Esplanade Hotel, St Kilda.
 He is reported as having captained a River Murray steamer.
-He married Mary Ann (died 1920) Carlyon descendants were prominent in Melbourne business circles.
+He married Mary Ann (died 1920) Carlyon descendants were prominent in Melbourne business circles, including his second son Thomas Symington Carlyon Jnr.

-W. J. Carlyon was captain of Freetrader 1888 (though not aboard) when she sank irretrievably in 1914 and from around 1910 was licensee of the Bridge Hotel, Moama.
+Note: "W. J. Carlyon" was captain of Freetrader 1888 (though not aboard) when she sank irretrievably in 1914 and from around 1910 was licencee of the Bridge Hotel, Moama.
 This may be the same person identified as W. S. Carlyon above.

 Cramsie, Bowden and Co.

 Merchants and steamboat owners, with branches at Echuca, Hay, Balranald, and Wilcannia.
 They purchased their Wilcannia store in 1877.

 John Cramsie (c.
 1831 – 18 February 1910) ran businesses in Balranald: Sparkes and Cramsie (−1860) with Thomas Harrison Sparkes then Cramsie, Bowden and Co. from 1876.
 He was M.L.A. for Balranald in the N.S.W. parliament 1880–1887.
 A son, William A. Cramsie maintained a correspondence with Captain James Dickson.

 John Clark Bowden (c.
 1845 – 7 April 1924) was partner for a time, then with his son ran a hardware business specialising in aluminium goods.
 He was, as "J. B. Clark" leader of a successful racehorse syndicate and was an outspoken critic of the Victoria Racing Club.